 Over 12,000 Volumes & Three Million+ Documents

 UPDATE: The Research Library is open for visitation on Tuesday, Wednesday, and Thursday from 10:00 am to 4:00 pm.
-Friday hours are by appointment only.
-Please call 610-435-1074 between 9:30 am and 5:00 pm to schedule a Friday Library visit.
-Face Masks are required while in the Research Library and social distancing is maintained.
+Library capacity is limited; scheduled visits are highly recommended.
+Please call 610-435-1074 between 9:30 am and 5:00 pm to schedule a day and time for your visit.

 For more information about some of our other collections, click on one of the buttons below: